sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/chap-4.md

 It is particularly important in any communication about drug safety to ensure that essential information is clearly conveyed and not obscured by other less important information.
 The key facts and advice should be placed in a prominent early position (as many people will only read the first paragraph) with use of highlighting where needed.
 A clear lay‐out with sub‐headings, a large enough font, use of bolding/colour and inclusion of appropriate pictures or diagrams can make a huge difference to readability and effective communication.
 It is vital that the level of the risk is made very clear by expressing it in absolute rather than relative terms (see Chapter 2).
 The need for clear and simple language is vital – a good tip when drafting is to read the communication out loud and listen to how it sounds.
-Table 4.5 represents a basic model for any drug safety communication, whether it is to be targeted at health professionals or at a lay audience (e.g. the general media).
+Table 4.5 represents a basic model for any drug safety communication, whether it is to be targeted at health professionals or at a lay audience (for example the general media).

 Information sent to health professionals should be clearly labelled ‘Important safety information’ and, if appropriate, ‘Urgent’.
 It is also useful to prepare answers to ‘Frequently asked questions’ as these are often placed on relevant websites.